zeke/tree-hugger/readme.md

 # tree-hugger

-🌳 Squeeze metadata from a tree of JSON, YAML, and Markdown files.
+🌳 Squeeze metadata from a tree of JSON, YAML, Markdown, and HTML files.

 ## Installation